Integrated Center for Oncology

 • BLIS: basal-like immune-suppressed.

-More details about TNBC subtypes classification : article under review.
+More details about TNBC subtypes classification : Jézéquel et al. Breast Cancer.
+2024 May 22.

 Nota bene: